 A result object MAY contain a property named workItemUris whose value is an array of one or more unique (§3.6.2) strings, each containing the absolute URI [RFC3986] of a work item associated with this result.

 NOTE: Result management systems are likely to generate work items from at least some of the results in a SARIF log file.
 Depending on the engineering system, these work items might take the form of Git issues, Jira tickets, TFS work items, or the equivalent in other work item tracking systems.

+hostedViewerUri property

+A result object MAY contain a property named hostedViewerUri whose value is a string containing an absolute URI [RFC3986] at which the result can be viewed.

+NOTE: This property can be used by tools that provide an online viewing experience for the results they generate.
+This experience might be specifically designed to display the results from that tool, as opposed to a generic SARIF viewer that displays results from any tool that produces SARIF.

 conversionProvenance property